linux4sam/egt/docs/src/input.md

 X11              | Keyboard, Mouse, Touchscreen

+By default, EGT uses the libinput backend configured to use seat0, so input devices are automatically detected with the help of udev.
+To change this behavior, see
-See @subpage environ for some environment variables that are useful for configuring input devices.
+@subpage environ for some environment variables that are useful for configuring input devices.

 @section input_mapping Keyboard Mapping